 2 For the evaluation, we reviewed publicly available information, including company websites, annual reports, SEC filings, corporate social responsibility and sustainability reports, press coverage and industry analyses.
 We sent a provisional grade and scoresheet to each company by email and gave companies three months to respond with updates and corrections.
-The following companies responded: Aldi, Costco, CVS, Giant Eagle, Walmart, Meijer, Target, Dollar Tree, Walgreens and Whole Foods.
+The following companies responded or were in contact with Friends of the Earth in the past year: Ahold Delhaize, Albertsons, Aldi, Costco, CVS, Dollar Tree, Giant Eagle, Kroger, Meijer, Publix, Rite Aid, Southeastern Grocers, Walgreens, Walmart, Wegmans, and Whole Foods Market.